CCMC Child Protection Policy

 Cork City Music College Anti-Bullying Policy

-Cork City Music College takes allegations of bullying very seriously.
+Music Outreach CLG, trading as Cork City Music College (“the College”) takes allegations of bullying very seriously.
 Strict policies are in place regarding the discipline of individuals involved in incidents of bullying, and bullying will not be tolerated under any circumstances.
-The Board of Management of Cork City Music College has adopted the following anti-bullying policy within the framework of the school’s overall code of behaviour.
+The Board of Management of Cork City Music College has adopted the following anti-bullying policy within the framework of the college’s overall code of behaviour.

 - The Board of Management recognises the very serious nature of bullying and the negative impact that it can have on the lives of pupils and is therefore fully committed to the following key principles of best practice in preventing and tackling bullying behaviour: